Corick

 Corick (from Irish Comhrac 'confluence') is a megalithic site and townland in the civil parish of Ballynascreen, County Londonderry, Northern Ireland.
 It includes a stone circle and a stone row.
 The Corick stone circles and alignments are located 2 km north east of Ballybriest court-tomb, 400 metres south of Corick clachan, near a stream.
 The stone alignments and circle are Scheduled Historic Monuments in Corick at grid reference: Area of H780 896.

 Function

-Although it is often believed the stone monuments were intentially aligned to serve a greater purpose, the crudeness of the stones means that they could not have been used as advanced astronomical calculators.
+Although it is often believed the stone monuments were intentionally aligned to serve a greater purpose, the crudeness of the stones means that they could not have been used as advanced astronomical calculators.
 Their positioning therefore is more likely symbolic rather than functional.